-It’s not always easy keeping track of your pensions, especially if you’ve been in more than one scheme or have changed employers throughout your career.
+It’s not always easy keeping track of your pensions.
+This is especially the case if you’ve changed employers or been part of multiple schemes throughout your career.
 However, it’s important that you claim your pension – so the sooner you find a lost one, the better.

 On average, people will work for 11 different employers during their lifetimes.
 As a result, many find it difficult to find old pensions from previous jobs.

-Over time, pension schemes close, merge or are renamed.
-So, even if you do remember the name of each scheme, they could now be called something else.
+Over time, pension schemes can be closed, merged or renamed.
+So, even if you do remember the name of each scheme, they could now be called something totally different.

 The introduction of auto-enrolment, where eligible employees are automatically enrolled into a company’s scheme, means many more people are ending up with multiple pension pots.
 This is making it increasingly difficult to keep track of our pensions from old jobs.